manuelbl/JavaDoesUSB/README.md

 - Single API for all operating systems (similar to WebUSB API)
 - Enumeration of USB devices
-- Control transfer
-- Bulk transfer
-- Interrupt transfer
+- Control, bulk and interrupt transfer
 - Notifications about connected/disconnected devices
 - Descriptive information about interfaces, settings and endpoints
 - Support fo composite devices
+- Published on Maven Central

 ### To do

 - Alternate interface settings
 - Support for associated interfaces
 - Isochronous transfer
-- Generate and publish JavaDoc documentation
-- Make library available on Maven Central

 ### Not planned